 Skip to content

 SRT (SubRip Subtitle), VTT (WebVTT), and ASS (Advanced SubStation Alpha) are three very common subtitle formats.
-The following section details each subtitle format, including its attributes and settings.
+The following details each subtitle format, its properties, and settings.

 SRT Subtitle Format

-SRT is a simple and widely used subtitle format with the suffix .srt, especially popular in video players and subtitle editors.
+SRT is a simple and widely used subtitle format with the file extension .srt.
+It is especially popular in video players and subtitle editors.
 Its basic structure includes subtitle number, timestamp, and subtitle text.
-Subtitle attributes cannot be directly defined through SRT (e.g., color, font), usually relying on the player's default settings or external style sheets to control.
+Subtitle properties (such as color, font) cannot be defined directly through SRT; they usually rely on the player's default settings or external style files for control.

 SRT Format Structure